An advanced way to treat hepatocellular carcinoma

 Wait times for a liver transplant can range from <30 days to 5 years or more.17

-Achieving complete response (CR) may extend overall survival (OS).18
+Achieving complete response (CR) in HCC may extend

 Findings from a US multicenter HCC Transplant Consortium showed that patients who achieved CR to LRT had better 1-, 3-, and 5-year OS and recurrence rates post-transplant.18